 The Harry Bridges Center for Labor Studies supports students and faculty at the University of Washington in the study of labor in all of its facets.
-Through education and research, our mission is to develop labor studies - broadly conceived to include working men and women everywhere - as a central concern in higher education.
+Through education and research, our mission is to develop labor studies - broadly conceived to include working people everywhere - as a central concern in higher education.
 We cultivate connections with labor communities locally and around the world, and inform policymakers about issues confronting workers.

 The Center is led by the Harry Bridges Endowed Chair in Labor Studies, a faculty position that rotates every two to four years.
 Joining the Chair are two staff, an Associate Director and an Assistant Director of Student and Community Engagement.
 The Center is located jointly in the departments of Political Science and History at the University of Washington Seattle, but works with students and faculty in departments and schools across all three University of Washington campuses.

 Honoring a Legacy